Jpark27614/Emotion-Detection-Program/README.md

   * We're planning to use [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/README.md) for the base of our emotion detection model.
     * We then [installed](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Windows-Installation) OpenFace with the help of a [tutorial](https://www.youtube.com/watch?v=qknAAax8aCo).
   * **Training:** The process of feeding the model validated images to learn what different emotions look like.

+### 3. Video Detection
+  * **Preprocessing:** Extracting frames to analyze and process each frame to detect the emotion.
+  * **Real-Time Detection:** Using frames from a webcam to process real-time emotions.

+### 4. Evaluation and Detection
+  * **Model Evaluation:** Test and analyze the accuracy of the model, as well as the confusion matrix.
+    * [Confusion Matrix]: A table layout used to visulaize performance of an algorithm.
+Each row of the matrix represents the instances in an actual class, and each column represents all instances that are correctly predicted.